-26. HIP Managed Care Organizations.
-Any HIP participant who is not enrolled in the ESP shall be enrolled to receive service through an MCO.
+25. HIP Managed Care Organizations.
+Any HIP participant shall be enrolled to receive service through an MCO.
 The HIP participant will be given an opportunity to select an MCO at the time of application.
 A HIP participant who does not make an MCO selection at the time of application may be auto-assigned to a HIP MCO by the state.
 Auto-assignment may occur after the date in which the state determined their eligibility, or 14 days after the application's signature date, whichever is later.